 Your next stop is coroutines.
 They are a beautiful new way to write asynchronous code leaving the heavy lifting to the compiler.
 This feature can reduce your finite state machines big time.
 You learn to rethink how function calls work and how regular functions compare to Coroutines.
 After that, you familiarize yourself with the low-level Coroutine API C++20 offers.
 You then learn how to use that knowledge to build a byte-stream parser using a Coroutine.

 While you have seen two big language updates at this point, you will now learn about the improvements of the STL: ranges.
 You will also learn about the improvements Ranges give you, like the unintentional use of a temporary, which is no longer valid.

 Ranges are followed by the new ways of formatting a string using

 std::format.
 You will learn how

 std::format combines the best parts of iostreams and

 std::format together with a custom buffer,

-You then will learn about how easy comparisons can be in C++20 and how much less code you have to write creating a simple class that supports all six comparisons.
-The start is a recap of what you had to do before C++20, followed by how your code now boils down to just a few lines of code using the spaceship-operator and a new compiler ability call operator-rewrites.
+You will then learn how easy comparisons can be in C++20 and how much less code you have to write to create a simple class that supports all six comparisons.
+The start is a recap of what you had to do before C++20, followed by how your code now boils down to just a few lines of code using the spaceship operator and a new compiler ability called operator-rewrites.
 You will then learn about some situations where upgrading C++17 code could lead to unexpected issues.

 You started learning about a huge part of the improvements to templates with Concepts, but there is more.
-It is time that you learn about the new types you can use as non-type template parameters.
+It is time to learn about the new types you can use as non-type template parameters.

 Of course, you will also learn about minor elements like